Harold Bishop: Prostate cancer and departure (2008–09)

 While cheering up Donna Freedman (Margot Robbie) at the General Store, Harold had a heart attack, which left him fighting for his life.
 His friends and neighbours held a 24-hour vigil at the hospital hoping he would pull through.
 Harold later flat-lined and Karl, despite knowing it could get him into trouble with the hospital authorities, went against Harold's wish to not be resuscitated.
 Fletcher commented "Harold's heart stops beating, so Karl chooses to override his wishes and bring him back to life.
 As he fears, Harold is furious with him when he regains consciousness, insisting that he wanted to be reunited with his beloved wife, Madge, who died of cancer.
 Because of Karl's actions, Harold feels as though Madge has been taken away from him twice."
 Harold forgave Karl for saving him, but made it clear that he no longer wanted to live.
 Harold eventually recovered and he decided to leave Erinsborough to go and live with his granddaughter.
 Smith's final scenes as Harold were broadcast on 27 February 2009 in Australia.
-During an interview with Digital Spy, executive producer Susan Bower said she thought the character should have been killed off during the cancer storyline, but she pleased that he was still alive.
+During an interview with Digital Spy, executive producer Susan Bower said she regretted choosing not to kill Harold during the cancer storyline due to the attention his impending exit had garnered, but she remained pleased that the character was still alive.
 She added "we've got a lovely photograph of him in the store and we named the store after Harold, at least means that his spirit will always live on."